Santolan station

-Santolan station is an elevated Manila Light Rail Transit (LRT) station situated on Line 2.
-It is located in along the Marikina–Infanta Highway in Calumpag, Marikina, near its boundary with Pasig.
+Santolan station is an elevated Light Rail Transit (LRT) station located on the LRT Line 2 (LRT-2) system in Santolan, Pasig, near its boundary with Calumpang, Marikina.
+It is situated along the Marikina–Infanta Highway.
+During the planning stages of the line, the station was initially referred to as M. A. Roxas, honoring him as the first President of the Third Republic, which achieved independence from the United States in 1946, because of its closeness to M. A. Roxas Street in Marikina.

-From 2003 to 2021, this station was the eastern terminus of the line.
-The station became an intermediate station when the Line 2 East Extension opened on July 5, 2021.
-This station currently serves as the eleventh station for trains headed to Antipolo and the third station for trains headed to Recto.
-The Santolan Depot, where the trains of the line are cleaned and maintained, is also near the station, as well as the line's Operations Control Center (OCC), all are located in Pasig.
+Opened in 2003, the station served as the eastern terminus of the line until LRT-2 East Extension was opened in 2021.
+It currently serves as the eleventh station for trains headed to Antipolo and the third station for trains headed to Recto.
+The Santolan Depot, where the trains of the line are cleaned and maintained, is also near the station, as well as the line's Operations Control Center (OCC), both located in Pasig.

 This is the only station on this line with an island platform.

+History

+Santolan station was opened on April 5, 2003, as part of the initial section of LRT Line 2 between this station and Araneta Center–Cubao.
+It began as the eastern terminus of the line.

-Santolan station was temporarily closed due to a fire on October 3, 2019 which affected two rectifiers along the line: one between Katipunan and Anonas stations, and the other in the Santolan Depot.
-The station was reopened on January 22, 2021 after repairs to the rectifiers were completed.
+The station was temporarily closed due to a fire on October 3, 2019, which affected two rectifiers along the line: one between Katipunan and Anonas stations, and the other in the Santolan Depot.
+The station was reopened on January 22, 2021, after repairs to the rectifiers were completed.